Root estimation in Galton-Watson trees

-We have $\corr_u(u) = 3!\cdot 2!$ and $\corr_u(w) = 2!$; all other nodes have a $\corr_u$ value of 1.
-These correction factors completely describe the overcounting that occurred in the right-hand side of \ ({\oldstyle\the\autineq}), and they allow us to give an exact formula for the number of automorphisms of a $u$-rooted tree:

-Last but not least, we denote by $\prob(u)$ the Galton-Watson probability of the $u$-rooted tree.
+Last but not least, we denote by $\prob(u)$ the Galton--Watson probability of the $u$-rooted tree.
 Since each node has a probability $p_i$ of having $i$ children, this is given by

-Now let $F_n$ be a free tree obtained by removing the parent-child information from a conditional Galton-Watson tree.
-The probability of a node $u$ being the root is the Galton-Watson probability of the $u$-rooted tree times the number of automorphisms it has.
-But any one of $u$'s clones could have been the root of an identical tree, so we must divide by $\mult(u)$.
-So the probability that a node $u$ is the root is given by \newcount\probformula \probformula=\eqcount \advance\eqcount by 1
+Now let $F_n$ be a free tree obtained by removing the parent-child information from a conditional Galton--Watson tree.
+The probability of a node $u\in F_n$ being the root is the Galton--Watson probability of the $u$-rooted tree times the number {of distinct rooted ordered trees one can obtain via permutations of children.
+But any node in $u$'s orbit under $\aut(F_n)$ could have been the root of an identical tree, so we must divide by $\mult(u)$.
+Hence the probability that $u$ is the root is proportional to} \newcount\probformula \probformula=\eqcount \advance\eqcount by 1

-ignoring a normalizing factor that one must introduce to ensure that this is indeed a valid probability distribution.
+{one must of course introduce a normalizing factor} to ensure that this is indeed a valid probability distribution.
+Note that the last equality above is a consequence of the orbit-stabilizer theorem (see, e.g.,~\noblueboxes\cite{hall1959}).
 Our maximum-likelihood estimator will thus need to choose a node $u$ that maximizes this probability.
-Given a Galton-Watson offspring distribution, we will denote by $\mle$ the event that the {\sc MLE} is correct for any corresponding free tree of size $n$, and we seek to determine both $\pr\{\mle\}$, the probability of success of the {\sc MLE}, and $\pr\{\mle \mid F_n\}$, the probability of success given a specific free tree $F_n$.
+Given a Galton--Watson offspring distribution, we will denote by $\mle$ the event that the {\sc MLE} is correct for any corresponding free tree of size $n$, and we seek to determine both $\pr\{\mle\}$, the probability of success of the {\sc MLE}, and $\pr\{\mle \mid F_n\}$, the probability of success given a specific free tree $F_n$.
 Note that

 where the expected value is taken over all free trees of size $n$ that could arise by the distribution.